Skip to content Accessibility info

 Why Minimums Fail

-Why Florida's Minimum Auto Insurance Leaves You Exposed
+Why Do Florida's Minimum Auto Insurance Limits Leave You Exposed?

 Scenario: You Cause a Two-Car Accident on I-95

 You rear-end another vehicle at highway speed.
-The other driver is taken by ambulance to the ER with a fractured collarbone and herniated disc.
-Their medical bills total $85,000.
-Their car is a 2023 SUV — repair estimate is $22,000.
-You have Florida minimum coverage only.
+The other driver is taken by ambulance to the ER with a fractured collarbone and a herniated disc.
+Their medical bills total $85,000, their car is a 2023 SUV with a $22,000 repair estimate, and you're carrying Florida's minimum 10/20/10.

 $0

 The gap is real.
-Florida does not require bodily injury liability for standard drivers.
-That means there is nothing between you and a lawsuit except your own assets.
-We recommend every Jacksonville driver carry at least 100/300/100 in liability limits, plus uninsured motorist coverage.
-The premium difference is often less than $50 per month.
+Florida's minimum BI of 10/20 covers almost nothing in a serious accident.
+For every Jacksonville driver, we recommend at least 100/300/100 in liability plus uninsured motorist coverage.
+If you want an umbrella policy sitting on top of all that, most carriers require 250/500 minimums to qualify.
+The premium difference between 10/20 and 100/300 is often less than $50 a month.
 For more on why low-cost policies backfire, see our post on why cheap auto insurance costs more than you think.

 Critical Coverage